 International Deadline: June 5, 2019 – Seeking independent artists worldwide working in all disciplines; Painting, Photography, Sculpture, Installation, Video, and Sound Art.

-Submit your work for the 2018 Governors Island Art Fair opening this September.
+Submit your work for the 12th Annual Portal: Governors Island (formerly Governors Island Art Fair) opening this September.
 GIAF – New York’s largest independent exhibition – will once again feature scores of artists of exceptional talent, and each will be awarded an exhibition room or large outdoor space in the historic and beautifully dilapidated buildings of Colonels Row.
 The lines between artwork and its environment are blurred across the lawns and landmark houses of bucolic Governors Island.

 Founded by 4heads, a group of New York artists, GIAF champions an art fair model that puts the artists first.